 The price of Bitcoin Cash has come a long way since the cryptocurrency first came into existence following the Bitcoin hard fork on the 1st of August 2017.

-There was a notable moment during November when many people in the cryptocurrency community suspected that Bitcoin Cash may have been part of a pump and dump scene by some nefarious investors.
 This was a result of a brief spike in the price up towards the $2,500 mark before it drastically dropped down toward the $1,000 mark, all of which took place in the period of 48 hours.
 During this period, there had been many notable cryptocurrency influencers praising Bitcoin Cash loudly on various social media platforms.

 In terms of making a Bitcoin Cash price prediction, this is not very straightforward.
 The cryptocurrency markets are well-known for their high levels of volatility and there are many factors, both internal and external that are going to impact the prices.
 Some of the positive aspects about Bitcoin Cash that could lead to growth include the scalability options that Bitcoin has been experiencing.
 If these issues continue, more and more people will likely convert over to Bitcoin Cash.
 Mining Bitcoin Cash is now becoming more lucrative than mining Bitcoin, so if more and more miners switch over, this could lead to growth.
 The fact that Bitcoin Cash is linked with Bitcoin will give investors a feeling of trust as they know that it’s going to be a token built from a strong base.